Understanding VA Loan Rates for Veterans and Military Families

 Why are VA loan rates typically lower?

-How can I get the lowest VA loan rate?
+How can I qualify for a competitive VA loan rate?